Top 26 small business ideas to get started for Students in 2022

 Contrary to popular belief, many ways to start a business allow you to focus less on logistics and start-up costs and more on getting your ideas off the ground.
 Let's overcome the first mental hurdle: "I want to start a business, but I have no ideas."

-These 26 small business ideas are a great entry point for newbies, beginners, or anyone with a busy schedule, allowing you to start a side business without dropping everything else.
+These 26 small business ideas are a great starting point for newbies, beginners, or anyone with a busy schedule.
+They allow you to start a side business without giving up everything else.

 Top 26 small business ideas to get started for students in 2022